 But Yee isn’t showing signs of slowing down anytime soon.
 Despite having a finely-tuned process with customers, she believes there is still room for the company to be more visionary.

 “Because AI assistants and conversational marketing are so new, there can be a lot of education involved,” she says.
 “I’d like us to be better at painting a vision from Day 1 that a customer comes on board, of how a Saleswhale AI assistant can be an integral part of a lead’s journey and their marketing strategy.”

 Yee describes a day on the job as a constant exercise in managing priorities.
 “Every day I have a new idea and challenge I want to tackle, but I need to ruthlessly prioritize for myself and my team,” she says.

 “Just today, I started working with our sales development reps to refine their ideal customer profiles, and arm them with sales enablement, case studies and success stories to land these customers.”, she adds.

-“The idea is, I want to help my customer success team have the most ideal customers to work with; so solving the problem upstream by making sure the sales team is even reaching out to, and bringing in the customers we can make the most successful makes a ton of sense.”
+“The idea is, I want to help my customer success team have the most ideal customers to work with.
+Solving the problem upstream by making sure the sales team is even reaching out to, and bringing in the customers we can make the most successful, makes a ton of sense.”

 Living out Saleswhale’s values

-Saleswhale takes pride in its values of intellectual rigor, appetite, and desire to make the people around them better off.
+Saleswhale takes pride in its core values of transparency, rigor, and radical cador.
 These elements factor heavily into making sure customers are satisfied and capable of using the product to its full potential.